 1. You go to a party and have way too much to drink.
 The next thing you know you are in a bedroom with someone who is expecting to have sex with you.
 This is not what you want.
+What would you say?
 2. Someone wants to have sex with you but neither of you have a condom.
 The other person thinks you should risk it.
 You don't think it's a good idea but they keep trying to persuade you.
+What would you say?
 3. Your boyfriend/girlfriend wants to have sex with you but you don't feel ready.
+What would you say?
 4. You really want to have sex with your girlfriend/boyfriend but she/he doesn't want to.
+What would you say?
 5. You have sex with someone and afterwards you realise that the condom has split.
+What would you do?
+6. You want to have sex with a girl and you don't have a condom.
+She says 'it's OK' and you assume she's on the pill.
+Later you regret having unprotected sex.
+What would you do?
+7. You are with someone who is drunk.
+He/she says he/she wants to have sex with you now.